TheArmagan/aimg-client/readme.md

 Renders an image using the specified template name.
 It reads the files (`template.aimg.html`, `session.aimg.json`, `data.aimg.json`, `animation.aimg.json`) from the template folder and sends them to the AIMG API.

+You can see example templates in the [templates](https://github.com/TheArmagan/aimg-client/tree/main/templates) folder.

 ```javascript
 // filepath: exampleRenderTemplate.js
 const { AIMGClient } = require("aimg.js");